njewwc/Digital-Concept/README.md

 by Nicholas Engelhard

+## summary
+This tutorial is meant to be used by someone who is new to the idea of creating web pages and provides and easy way to create something of your own.
+It provides a laumching point to further concepts in the future and may spark some early interest as making your own website is cool.

 ## Step 1: the setup
 The proper way to set up any html project is to first make sure you have the necessary pieces to build upon